 - Review and provide constructive feedback to other participants on their projects.

-- Complete the unit feedback surveys and a post-course survey about the MOOC-Ed and provide suggestions for improving the MOOC-Ed in the future.
+- Complete the unit feedback surveys and a post-course survey about the course and provide suggestions for improving the course in the future.

 - Self-directed learning, through personalizing your experience by identifying your own goals, selecting among a rich array of resources, and deciding whether, when, and how to engage in discussions and activities to further your own learning and meet your goals.